KaliedaRik/Scrawl-canvas/README.md

 + __Of most concern__, canvases are entirely graphical - visual - by nature; they come with __significant accessibility issues__.
 Given the ever-stricter requirements for websites to be accessible to all users, this makes using a canvas to present important information a dangerous proposition.

 ### Scrawl-canvas overcomes these barriers
-Yes, Scrawl-canvas aims to be fast, and developer-friendly.
-It also aims to be broadly focussed, suitable for building infographics, games, interactive videos - whatever we can imagine for a 2D graphical presentation.
+Scrawl-canvas is fast, and developer-friendly.
+It is suitable for building infographics, games, interactive videos - whatever we can imagine for a 2D graphical presentation.

-But __the main purpose of Scrawl-canvas__ is to make the &lt;canvas> element, and the parts that make up its displays and animations, __responsive, interactive, linkable, trackable.
-And accessible!__
+There's other JS libraries that offer similar functionality.
+What they cannot offer is Scrawl-canvas's hard focus on making the &lt;canvas> element `accessible, responsive and fully interactive` while at the same time offering a `pleasant developer experience`.
+Scrawl-canvas is fun to work with!

 ## Installation and use